joyce-leesw/Sudoku/README.md

 # Sudoku
-Sudoku using recursion and backtracking
+A Sudoku solver that solves The New York Times daily Sudoku puzzle using recursion and backtracking.